Natzirt-BK/subaru-ecu-tools-linux/README.md

-The project also distributes **RomRaider2**, a much-needed modernization of RomRaider that preserves useful work from the DimeMod fork while adding a new interface, current runtime, safer diagnostics, improved logging, and Lancer Evolution VIII/IX support.
+The project also distributes **RomRaider2**, a much-needed modernization of RomRaider that preserves useful work from the DimeMod fork while adding a new interface, current runtime, safer diagnostics, improved logging, and Lancer Evolution support.

-Maintained by **NatZirt (Tristan Bukenberger)**.
+Maintained by **NatZirt**.
 This is an independent community project and is not affiliated with Tactrix, Subaru, Mitsubishi, or the official RomRaider project.